The Best Lash Supplies for Beginner Lash Technicians | Classic Lashes

-When you’re just starting your lash business, every lash suppliers’ website is a complete minefield - how do you know the best tweezers for isolation, and which tweezers are best for volume lashes?
-What’s the difference between classic lashes and volume?
-And what on Earth is pretreatment??
+When you’re just starting your lash business, every lash suppliers’ website is a complete minefield.
+How do you know what the best tweezers for isolation are, and which tweezers are better for Volume lashes?
+What’s the difference between Classic lashes and Volume?
+And what on Earth is pre-treatment?!

-It’s very uncommon (in the UK anyway) to be trained in both classic and volume at the same time, so this post will be focusing on supplies for Classic sets and will cover the best supplies for Volume in another post!
+It’s very uncommon (in the UK anyway) to be trained in both Classic and Volume at the same time, so this post will be focusing on supplies for Classic sets and we'll cover the best supplies for Volume sets in another post!

-Classic lashes in quite a few thicknesses, so this will depend a little bit on the kind of finish your client would like:
+Classic lashes are available in quite a few thicknesses, so this will depend a little bit on the kind of finish your client would like:

 Lengths and Curls